 MADISON...
-Hospitals would be required to protect women by obtaining their explicit written consent before medical students could perform pelvic exams on female patients who are unconscious or under anesthesia, according to legislation unanimously passed today by the State Senate.
+Hospitals would be required to protect women by obtaining their explicit written consent before medical students could perform pelvic exams on female patients who are unconscious or under anesthesia, according to legislation unanimously passed today by a State Assembly Committee.
+The measure passed the State Senate last fall.

-State Sen. André Jacque (R-De Pere), co-author of the Patient Privacy Protection Act with State Rep. Janel Brandtjen and Sen. Lena Taylor, said the bill helps ensure compassionate practice and respect for the experiences and voice of the patient.
+State Sen. André Jacque (R-De Pere), co-author of the Patient Privacy Protection Act with State Rep. Janel Brandtjen, said the bill helps ensure compassionate practice and that the experiences and voice of the patient is respected.